 A QA Project is an evaluation of the existing program, practice, activity or process and must satisfy all 9 conditions (12 questions + 2 additional) listed in the Quality Assurance Guidelines (PDF 68 KB).
-If unclear, consult a Faculty Research Ethics Advisor or a Human Research Ethics Officer (HREO).
+If unclear, consult a College Research Ethics Advisor or a Human Research Ethics Officer (HREO).

 Examples of typical QA projects include: